barcek/rhizo/README.md

 ### App.vue

-The 'App.vue' file imports the `Frame` component and `Entry` interface.
+The 'App.vue' file uses the `Frame` component and `Entry` interface.

-A loader is shown while fetching a file from the 'public' folder by default named 'entries.json'.
+A loader is shown while the `created` lifecycle hook fetches a file from the 'public' folder named by default 'entries.json'.
 If found, the JSON is deserialized, with an array of entries implementing the `Entry` interface expected.
 Otherwise, an error message is shown.

 If at least one entry is present, the loader is removed and the array is passed as a prop to the `Frame` component.